dharp/matk/manual/source/getting_started.rst

 Create MATK Object
 ------------------

-Create an instance of the MATK class specifying the function created above as the *model* using a keyword argument:
+Create an instance of the MATK class (:func:`matk <matk.matk.matk>`) specifying the function created above as the *model* using a keyword argument:

 .. testcode::